 UMW students are welcome to join us for peer recovery meetings, or to attend one-on-one meetings with our Peer Recovery Specialist (PRS).
 Additionally, we offer “friends and family” meetings and support for students, faculty, and staff who are affected, or who have been affected in the past, by another individual’s use of alcohol or other substances.

-We offer Recovery Ally Training for anyone in the UMW community who is interested in learning how to support the recovery community.
+We offer Recovery Ally and Narcan (Naloxone) Training for anyone in the UMW community who is interested in learning how to support the recovery community and save lives.
 Please contact us for more information.
-We also do outreach on campus–keep an eye out for the Recovery Coffee Bike!
-(We also have tea and hot chocolate, and best of all, it’s all FREE.)
+We also do outreach on campus–keep an eye out for the Recovery Coffee Bike where we serve FREE coffee, tea, hot chocolate.

 We cultivate working relationships with area organizations such as the Rappahannock Area Counseling Services Board (RACSB), Pinnacle Treatment Centers, and Lighthouse.
 The aim of these relationships is to create more seamless transitions for students exploring recovery who might need support beyond the resources available to them at UMW.